FOR MORE INFORMATION, PLEASE CONTACT US AT SCIENCEACADEMY@UMD.EDU

 Q: Are assistantships available?

 A: Students can submit the Free Application for Federal Student Aid (FAFSA) to apply for federal financial aid.
-Because most of our students are working full time, we do not offer assistantships or fellowships, though student are eligible to apply to positions in other departments.
+Additionally, the Graduate School has resources for finding funding for eligible applicants.
+The Office of International Student and Scholars (ISSS) also has a list of resources if you are an international student.
+We do not offer or guarantee assistantships or fellowships, though students are eligible to apply to positions in other departments on campus.

 Q: Do I have to have a mathematics background to be admitted?

-A: Having the appropriate background in mathematics, or the ability to learn it quickly, is necessary for successfully completing several of the courses in the curriculum.
-Completion of formal course work, ongoing or planned course work, or evidence of mathematical competency are used in evaluating applicants.
+A: Having the appropriate background in mathematics is necessary to successfully completing several of the courses in the curriculum.
+Completion of formal coursework, ongoing or planned coursework, or evidence of mathematical competency (such as through job or research opportunities) are used in evaluating applicants.

 Q: I am interested in taking a few courses but am not sure I want a full degree.
 Is that an option?

-A: The Graduate Certificate in Data Science may be a good fit.
-The four required courses for the Graduate Certificate are part of the MPS in Data Science and Analytics.
-If you complete the certificate and apply to and are admitted into the MPS, those courses will transfer.
+A: The Graduate Certificate in Data Science or Quantum Computing may be a good fit.
+The four required courses for the Graduate Certificates are part of the master's programs.
+If you complete the certificate and apply to and are admitted into the master’s, those courses will transfer into the MS program.

 A: Yes, you can still apply.
 In your application, include more information including:

-• A description of your current work experience including sufficient detail about skills/knowledge/experience.
+- A description of your current work experience including sufficient detail about skills/knowledge/experience that relate to your area of study.

-Q: What research can I expect in the MPS in Data Science and Analytics program?
+Q: What research can I expect in the MS programs?

 Q: What is the application fee?